d12frosted/elpa-mirror/gnu/taxy-readme.txt

 ** Modifying filled taxys

-Sometimes it's necessary to modify a taxy after filling it with objects, e.g. to sort the objects and/or the sub-taxys.
+Sometimes it's necessary to modify a taxy after filling it with objects, e.g. to sort the items and/or the sub-taxys.
 For this, use the function ~taxy-mapc-taxys~ (a.k.a. ~taxy-mapc*~).
-For example, in the sample application [[file:examples/musicy.el][musicy.el]], the taxys and their objects are sorted after filling, like so:
+For example, in the sample application [[file:examples/musicy.el][musicy.el]], the taxys and their items are sorted after filling, like so:

 #+BEGIN_SRC elisp
   (defun musicy-files (files)